-There’s just something special about turning each page of your wedding album.
+There’s just something special about turning each page of your wedding album, full of your stunning wedding photography.
 Your eyes are able to soak up every detail you worked endlessly to plan, while your heart re-lives every powerful emotion — all through imagery.

 Once your special day comes to an end, your photos keep the memories alive for decades to come.
 But when you have thousands of images to choose from, how do you start the design process?

 There’s no better person to turn to than Chris Ziemann, the Director of Photography with Mike Staff Productions.
 He can help guide you through all things pictures!

 “Looking at a wedding album is a different experience, it’s a texture, there’s a kinetic response, the big thing is, you’re creating a conversation piece to talk over rather than looking at a gallery of thumbnails,” said Ziemann.

 What’s trending for 2017?